Jesús Chong: WBO Light Flyweight title

-On May 31, 1997 in Caesars Palace, Las Vegas, Nevada Jesús Alberto won the WBO Light Flyweight title by defeating Eric Griffin with a second round T.K.O.
+On May 31, 1997, at Caesars Palace in Las Vegas, Chong won the WBO Light Flyweight title by defeating Eric Griffin with a second round T.K.O.
 He would go on to lose his title in a twelve-round decision to Melchor Cob Castro.
 Castro was docked two points during the fight for low blows against Chong.

 Retirement

-Chong went on to lose nine of his last ten fights and decided on retiring in 2003 at the age of 38.
+Chong went on to lose nine of his last ten fights, with his only win being against Jaime Parga, whom unfortunately died due to injuries sustained in the bour.
+Chong decided to retire in 2003 at the age of 38.